Post-2020 Investment Surge in Black Startups Slows

 Harnessing the power of regional innovation is key to entrepreneurial growth, according to Jorge A. Guzman, Gantcher Associate Professor of Business at Columbia Business School.

-Nataliya Langburd Wright is an Assistant Professor in the Management Division of Columbia Business School.
-Her research focuses on entrepreneurial strategy, particularly the strategic and technological drivers of global entrepreneurial growth.
+Nataliya Langburd Wright is an Assistant Professor in the strategy area and Chazen Senior Scholar at Columbia Business School.
+Her research focuses on entrepreneurial strategy, particularly the role of strategic technological and market choices in global entrepreneurial scaling disparities.
 It is published in the Strategic Management Journal and Research Policy and earned awards from the Academy of Management, PTC, the Columbia Business School Digital Future Initiative, and the Strategic Management Society.

 Christian is the Sidney Taurel Associate Professor within the Finance and Economics Division at Columbia Business School.
 His research focuses on macroeconomics and labor economics, with additional interests in public economics.
 The common theme behind his research is to understand the determinants of earnings inequality and the role redistributive policies.
 Before joining Columbia, Christian received a Ph.D. in Economics from Princeton University where he was named a Fellow of Woodrow Wilson Scholars and was awarded the Towbes Prize for Outstanding Teaching.